-According to Pulsant, producing Chat GPT-3 alone produced the same amount of emissions produced by 123 gasoline-powered cars driven for a year.
+According to Pulsant, training ChatGPT-3 alone produced the same amount of emissions equivalent to 123 gasoline-powered cars driven for a year.

 Chief executive of the National Grid, John Pettigrew, has said that data centre power usage would increase six-fold in the next decade.
 This increase has been attributed to AI and quantum computing and will eventually cause strain on the grid if proper infrastructure isn’t delivered on time.
 Currently, data centres utilise nearly 1% of total UK electricity use.

 The strain on the grid isn’t the only concern for this growing sector.
-Data Centres will have to adapt to help reach the Net-Zero 2050 policy implemented by the UK Government.
+Data Centres will have to adapt to help meet the Net-Zero 2050 policy implemented by the UK Government.
 While many data centres are shifting towards renewable energy sources, the pace of this transition is slower than the growth in demand for data services.

 Data Centre Construction Projects in the UK

-600MW London Data Centre Campus
+East Havering Fen Lane 600MW London Data Centre Campus

 The client of the project, Digital Reef, has announced that it will be a ‘zero carbon facility’ which will see a large 300-acre ‘ecology park’ built at the site for local resident use.
 Digital Reef has promised on-site renewable power generation and battery capacity to balance the grid.
 Search Project ID 12673017 on the Barbour ABI platform for more information and updates.